Shiyixianguan Qinpu 十一絃館琴譜

 The Author's Qin Teacher, Zhang Ruishan (b.
 1836?)

 Very little is known about Zhang Ruishan.
 According to Zha Fuxi, he was born in Baoding District in Hebei Province.
-He ran a shop called Jiaoye Shan Fang (House of Banana Leaves) in Liulichang in Beijing which sold and repaired qins.
-His qin teacher was Sun Bao (style Jinzhai).
-Zhang was one of the teachers of van Gulik's qin teacher Ye Shimeng.
-Although Zhang was a highly respected qin teacher, he was a folk artist, and hence of low social status.
+In 1871 he established a shop in Beijing's in Liulichang called Jiaoye Shan Fang (House of the Banana Leaf) that sold and repaired qins.
+His qin teacher was Sun Bao (styled Jinzhai).
+Zhang himself was one of the teachers of van Gulik's qin teacher Ye Shimeng.
+But although Zhang was a highly respected qin teacher, he was still a folk artist, and hence of low social status.
 This was unusual in the qin fraternity.

 Zhang Ruishan's son Zhang Lianfang was a well known qin maker but not a player.
-He is said to have made a number of fake antique qins, which were so good that they were not detected.
+He is said to have made a number of fake antique qins that were so good that they were not detected.

 The Book